 An outstanding CFO will not only become the CEO’s right-hand man but will also advance the overall business strategy of the company.
 It’s time to stop viewing the CFO as a simple bean counter and recognize the role for the business potential it offers.

-Read more of our industry-leading resources, from the nation’s top executive recruiters, to see why Cowen Partners is a leading CFO executive search firm in New York City, Chicago, Seattle, Atlanta, Portland, San Francisco, Dallas, Los Angeles, and beyond:
+Read more of our industry-leading retained search resources to see why Cowen Partners is a top CFO search firm, including tax and accounting leadership, in New York City, Chicago, Seattle, Anchorage, Atlanta, Dallas, Los Angeles, and beyond: